XBraid/xbraid/docs/Examples.md

     Essentially, Richardson extrapolation (RE) is used to improve the accuracy of the solution at the C-points on the finest level.
-When the built-in error estimate option is turned on, RE is used to estimate the local truncation error at each F-point.
+When the built-in error estimate option is turned on, RE is used to estimate the local truncation error at each point.
 These estimates can be accessed through the Access and GlobalAccess Functions.

     The Richardson-based error estimates and extrapolation are only available